alisdhameliya/auctigram_v1/README.md

   </ol>

   <h2 id="usage" style="color: #333;">Usage</h2>
-  <p>DevAuction is a platform that connects developers with buyers, ensuring fair compensation for innovative projects.
+  <p>AuctiGram is a platform that connects developers with buyers, ensuring fair compensation for innovative projects.
 To use the platform, follow these steps:</p>
   <ol>
     <li>Register as a developer or buyer on the platform.</li>
     <li>Developers can create and showcase their projects, while buyers can browse and bid on projects.</li>